 Funded/commissioned activities u) An EPE event that is managed by SFI can require the engagement of sub-contractors.
 SFI will require parties/subcontractors commissioned in this context to comply with the provisions of the Children First Act 2015, if applicable.
-Parties carrying out commissioned/sub-contractor/funded activity at such an event will be required to meet with an EPE team member to be briefed about SFI's child safeguarding policies.
-Partner activity (non-funded) w) SFI is not the provider of the service in this case, nor does it provide funding to support the activity.
+Parties carrying out commissioned/sub-contractor/funded activity - at such an event will be required to meet with an EPE team member to be briefed about SFI's child safeguarding policies. to be briefed about 5113 child safeguarding policies.
+Dar the set is its (non funded) tner activity (non-funded) w) SFI is not the provider of the service in this case, nor does it provide funding to support the activity.
 In this case, SFI is clear in any promotional support that it is not an SFI event.
-A child discloses to an SFI x) SFI has developed a guide for SFI staff and volunteers for reporting staff member or SFI child welfare and protection concerns; volunteer that they are y) If any disclosures of harm are made to an SFI staff member or being harmed by persons volunteer they should contact the Designated Liaison Person as a 3 either within or outside SFI matter of urgency to seek advice on any necessary steps to take. Ŭ and this disclosure is not appropriately reported to the Designated Liaison Person or Tusla.
+A child discloses to an SFI x) SFI has developed a guide for SFI staff and volunteers for reporting staff member or SFI child welfare and protection concerns; volunteer that they are y) If any disclosures of harm are made to an SFI staff member or being harmed by persons volunteer they should contact the Designated Liaison Person as a either within or outside SFI matter of urgency to seek advice on any necessary steps to take.
+3 and this disclosure is not appropriately reported to the Designated Liaison Person or Tusla.

-considers the likelihood of any of the risks set out above occurring to be low in light of the policies and procedures it has in place.
+SFI considers the likelihood of any of the risks set out above occurring to be low in light of the policies and procedures it has in place.